 In foreign jurisdictions, we must receive marketing authorizations from the appropriate regulatory authorities before we can commercialize our drugs.
-Foreign regulatory approval processes generally include all of the requirements and risks associated with the FDA approval procedures described above.
+Foreign regulatory approval processes generally include all of the aforementioned requirements and risks associated with FDA approval.

 If physicians and patients do not accept and use our drugs, we will not achieve sufficient product revenues and our business will suffer.